-Why Bioinformatics?
+Why Biomedical Informatics?

-For the first time, we computer / information scientists can make direct impact on health and medical sciences.
-Working with biologists, we will revolutionize the research of life science, decode the secrete of the life, and cure diseases threatening human being.
+- Big biomedical data - For the first time, we computer / information scientists can make direct impact on health and medical sciences.
+Working with biomedical scientists, we will revolutionize the research of life science, decode the secrete of the life, and cure diseases threatening human being.